February 24, 1582: Pope Gregory XIII Issues the Proclamation, Inter Gravissimas, Resulting in the Gregorian Calendar Replacing the Julian Calendar

 It was introduced by Pope Gregory XIII, after whom the calendar was named, by a decree, a papal bull, Inter Gravissimas, signed on 24 February 1582.

-This Month, Thank Pope Gregory XIII for an Extra Day
+Every Four Years, Thank Pope Gregory XIII for an Extra Day

 Something happens only once every 1,460 days.
 I am, of course, referring to leap day, Feb.
 29. While not occurring this year, it’s interesting to reflect upon its origins.